75lb/command-line-usage/README.md

 <a name="module_usage-options--UsageOptions+hide"></a>

 ### options.hide : <code>string</code> &#124; <code>Array.&lt;string&gt;</code>
 If you want to hide certain options from the output, specify their names here.
-This is sometimes used to hide the `defaultOption`.
+This is sometimes used to hide deprecated options or the `defaultOption`.

 **Kind**: instance property of <code>[UsageOptions](#exp_module_usage-options--UsageOptions)</code>
 **Example**